-Harvey McIntyre is entering his 10th season as head coach of the Buccaneer baseball team.
+Harvey McIntyre is entering his 13th season as head coach of the Buccaneer baseball team.
 McIntyre took over the Buccaneers’ program after seven years as the assistant coach under former head coach Brian Roper.
-During McIntyre’s nine seasons as head coach, the Buccaneers have posted a 299-219 record, averaged 35 wins per season and earned a berth each year to the Region XIV Conference Tournament and a berth in the NJCAA World Series where they finished fifth in the country.
+During McIntyre’s 12 seasons as head coach, the Buccaneers have posted a 397-285 record, averaged 35 wins per season, and have earned 11 berths to the Region XIV Conference Tournament and a berth in the NJCAA World Series where they finished fifth in the country.

-Over the past 17 seasons, McIntyre has 156 players move on to the four-year level, has coached 36 former players who have entered professional and two players who have reached the Major League Baseball level (Justin Ruggiano and Ryan Tepera).
-McIntyre has coached four players that have been picked in the 10th round or higher in the Major League Baseball draft since 2008.
-Former player Paul Demny was selected in the sixth round by Washington in 2008, Nick DeSantiago was selected in the fourth round by Atlanta in 2010, Eric Wood was selected in the fifth round by Pittsburgh in 2012 and Robbie Dickey was selected in the fourth round by Washington in 2014, Kasey Kalich was selected in the fourth round by Atlanta in 2019, and Johnny Rizer was selected in the seventh round by the Baltimore Orioles in 2019.
+Over the past 20 seasons, McIntyre has had 177 players move on to the four-year level, has coached 41 former players who have entered professional baseball and two players who have reached the Major League Baseball level (Justin Ruggiano and Ryan Tepera).
+McIntyre has coached six players who have been picked in the 10th round or lower in the Major League Baseball draft since 2008.
+Former player Paul Demny was selected in the sixth round by the Washington Nationals in 2008, Nick DeSantiago was selected in the fourth round by the Atlanta Braves in 2010, Eric Wood was selected in the fifth round by the Pittsburgh Pirates in 2012, Robbie Dickey was selected in the fourth round by Washington in 2014, Kasey Kalich was selected in the fourth round by Atlanta in 2019, and Johnny Rizer was selected in the seventh round by the Baltimore Orioles in 2019.

 Throughout the year, McIntyre gives lessons to children of all ages, and holds the Harvey McIntyre Evaluation Camp twice a year at Blinn College.
-During the Spring, the Buccaneers a spring training camp with the City of Brenham Recreation Department for children ages 5-12.
-The team also hosts The Washington County Little League Clinic each Spring.
-The Buccaneers’ annual “Turn Back the Clock” games have raised funds for Adam's Angels, Brazos Valley Hospice, The Boys and Girls Club of Washington County, Miracle Farm and Washington County Little League.
+During the Spring, the Buccaneers hold a spring training camp with the City of Brenham Recreation Department for children ages 5-12.
+The team also hosts the Washington County Little League Clinic each spring.
+The Buccaneers’ annual “Turn Back the Clock” games have raised funds for Adam's Angels, Brazos Valley Hospice, The Boys & Girls Club of Washington County, Miracle Farm, and Washington County Little League.

-McIntyre is a member of St. Paul’s Evangelical Lutheran Church, Brenham Booster Club, Heritage Society of Washington County and served as the President of the Texas-New Mexico Junior College Coaches Association.
-He is also a soccer coach for the Washington County Youth Soccer Association.
+McIntyre is a member of St. Paul’s Evangelical Lutheran Church, Brenham Booster Club, Heritage Society of Washington County, and served as the President of the Texas-New Mexico Junior College Coaches Association.
+He also is a soccer coach for the Washington County Youth Soccer Association.
 He married the former Reagan Robinson of Brenham in 2003.
-They have a daughter, Emma Kate, 10, and a son Cooper Robinson, 5.
-In his free time, McIntyre enjoys playing golf, hunting, being active, watching college football and spending time with family and friends.
+They have a daughter, Emma Kate, 14, and a son Cooper Robinson, 9.
+In his free time, McIntyre enjoys playing golf, hunting, being active, watching college football, and spending time with family and friends.